 Because distribution centers are packed with pallets, cases and pieces, order fulfillment is frequently acknowledged as the most labor-intensive and costly activity.
 That’s because travel in a conventional, manual fulfillment operation can account for as much as 60-65% of a picker’s time.

-Implementing one or more automated horizontal carousel, vertical carousel, VBM or VLM lets your order fulfillment staff work smarter, not harder.
+Implementing one or more automated storage unit lets your order fulfillment staff work smarter, not harder.
 That’s because these solutions present stored items directly to an operator.
 The “goods to person” method eliminates time spent walking from one pick location to another within a warehouse.

 These automated solutions are equipped with indicator lights that illuminate the item’s location and pick quantity required.
 This cuts the time spent searching for a specific stock keeping unit (SKU) upon arrival at the pick face.
 The result is more time to spend picking.